 Last Updated on

-The Copy / Paste error in Windows is one you think should have really been patched out by now, but in truth, it can actually be caused by a number of different things, so it may not be as simple to eradicate as it sounds.
+The Copy / Paste error on Windows is one you think should have really been patched out by now.
+But in truth, it can actually be caused by several things, so it may not be as simple to eradicate as it sounds.

 The worst is, you may not actually notice it isn’t working until you come to paste it from your clipboard.

 I have done things before where I have copied something I needed for later from a webpage with CTRL-C, carried on reading and browsing, changed pages, and then gone to CTRL-V to a document only to get absolutely nothing.
 I didn’t even know there was a problem until I had a problem.

 Had I used the right-click context menu, I would have noticed that the Copy command was greyed out and been alerted to the issue, but with no visual indicator to my CTRL-C command.
 I was left to backtrack and repeat my actions.
 Not the end of the world, but definitely a large amount of annoying.

 There is also another annoying possibility that you copy something, and it appears to be fine, but when you come to paste it pastes the wrong thing!
 Usually, something you had copied to the clipboard earlier.
 Yes, that’s annoying too!

 How To Fix Copy And Paste Not Working On Windows